Bijection Between Point-Hyperplane Anti-Flags of $V(n, 2)$ and Non-Singular Points of $O^+(2n, 2)$: Introduction

 \section{Introduction}

 Having different models for the same mathematical object is important.
 The most famous example in geometry is the Klein correspondence, which describes an isomorphism between the lines in the projective space of dimension three and the singular points of the Klein quadric \cite{Klein}.

-Here we describe a similar correspondence between point-hyperplane antiflags in $\PG(n-1, 2)$, the projective space of dimension $n-1$ over the field with two elements, and the non-singular points of $\PG(2n-1, 2)$ with respect to a hyperbolic quadric.
-This does not only explain why the number of antiflags and the number of non-singular points both equal $(2^n-1) \cdot 2^{n-1}$, but it also gives a new description for two graphs: Firstly, it allows us to define the well-known strongly regular graph $NO^+(2n, 2)$ in the vector space $V(n, 2)$ \cite[p.
+The first correspondence, which we describe, is between point-hyperplane antiflags in $\PG(n-1, 2)$, the projective space of dimension $n-1$ over the field with two elements, and the nonsingular points of $\PG(2n-1, 2)$ with respect to a hyperbolic quadric.
+This does not only explain why the number of antiflags and the number of nonsingular points both equal $(2^n-1) \cdot 2^{n-1}$, but it also gives a new description for two graphs: Firstly, it allows us to define the well-known strongly regular graph $NO^+_{2n}(2)$ in the vector space $V(n, 2)$ \cite[p.
 85]{BvM}.
-Secondly, we can describe a graph on point-hyperplane antiflags of $\PG(n-1, q)$ on the vertex set of $NO^+(2n, 2)$.
+Secondly, we can describe a graph on point-hyperplane antiflags of $\PG(n-1, 2)$ on the vertex set of $NO^+_{2n}(2)$.
 The latter graph has been recently investigated by Stanley and Takeda \cite{StanleyTakeda}.

+The second correspondence, which we describe, is between point-hyper\-plane antiflags in $\PG(n-1, 3)$ and the nonsingular points of $\PG(2n-1, 3)$ with respect to a hyperbolic quadric of one type.
+Both numbers equal $\frac12 (3^n-1) \cdot 3^{n-1}$.
+As a consequence, we find a description of the strongly regular graph $NO^+_{2n}(3)$ in $\PG(n-1, 3)$.